Asylum2032/foresightinteractive/pages/factors/factor_clima_change_displacement.md

 ![image-left](/assets/images/ClimateChange.jpg){: .align-left }

-# Climate Change Induced Displacement
+# Climate Change-Induced Displacement
 Changing environmental conditions lead to justification for permanent displaced populations.
 Powerful entity takes control of land, displaces previous users, enforces new ownership and management with violent oppression.

 |

 # A (Optimist)
-Climate refugees protected by IP policy and environmental policy reduces impacts
+Climate refugees protected by international protection policy and environmental policy reduces impacts
 * Refugee and asylum legislation expanded to include climate-induced displacement, allowing people to get a recognised status, no qualification limbo for applicants
 * Technologically protecting people from the effects of natural disasters (e.g. predictions of flood levels, droughts etc.), mitigation policy and pre-emptive operations reduce impacts
 * International land ownership rights are strengthened / expanded (e.g. include indigenous groups etc.) giving peo-ple the tools to dispute expropriation